comsc341cd/comsc341cd.github.io/syllabus/schedule.md

 As this is a new course, the schedule may change throughout the semester to best accommodate your learning!
 ```

-## Due Dates

-In general, the due dates for assignments are as follows unless otherwise specified:

-- Worksheets: due at 11:55pm on **Mondays**
-- Projects: due at 11:55pm on **Thursdays**

 ## Topics

 A list of topics we will cover can be found below.
 Note that topics may be subject to change.